 - Stay on marked trails, away from roads, water, railroads and pedestrians.

 - The sun’s rays can still cause sunburn in the winter, especially when they reflect off snow.
-Make sure to cover your child’s exposed skin with sunscreen.
+Make sure to cover your child’s exposed skin with sunscreen and consider using sunglasses.

 Winter is a time when household fires occur.
 It is a good time to remember to: